≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Glaucoma?

-Yes, individuals who have been diagnosed with Glaucoma can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, many may even be able to qualify for a Preferred rate even when applying for a no exam term life insurance policy!
+Yes, individuals who have been diagnosed with Glaucoma can and often will qualify for a traditional term or whole life insurance policy.
+In fact, many may even be eligible for a Preferred rate when applying for a no-exam term life insurance policy!

 Why do life insurance companies care if I’ve been diagnosed with Glaucoma?

-In general, most (if not all) of the best life insurance companies (in our humble opinion) aren’t going to be all that concerned that an individual has been diagnosed with Glaucoma.
-Mainly because Glaucoma isn’t a medical condition that is necessarily going to cause any kind of “life-threatening” complications.
+In general, most (if not all) of the best life insurance companies (in our humble opinion) aren’t all that concerned that an individual has been diagnosed with Glaucoma mainly because Glaucoma isn’t a medical condition that is necessarily going to cause any “life-threatening” complications.

-If you were to become completely blind as a result of not treating your Glaucoma, it pretty safe to say that your life would probably change considerably and that you may not be able to do the same things you can do today.
-Which is something that most life insurance companies would usually like to avoid whenever possible.
+After all, suppose you were to become completely blind as a result of not treating your Glaucoma.
+In that case, it is pretty safe to say that your life would probably change considerably and that you may not be able to do the same things you can do today, which is something that most life insurance companies would usually like to avoid whenever possible.

 Which is why…

-We want to just take a moment and define exactly what Glaucoma is as well as highlight some of the most common symptoms of the disease are so that we’ll have a better idea about what a life insurance underwriter will most likely be looking for when making his or her decision about your life insurance application.
+We want to take a moment to define precisely what Glaucoma is and highlight some of the most common symptoms of the disease so that we’ll have a better idea of what a life insurance underwriter will most likely be looking for when making their decision about your life insurance application.

 Glaucoma Defined:

-Glaucoma is a term used to describe a group of different eye conditions that can potentially damage the optic never, which is essential to maintain good vision.
-This “damage” to the optic never will usually be caused by an abnormally high amount of pressure within the actual eyeball itself and is one of the leading causes of blindness for people over the age of 60.
+Glaucoma is a term used to describe a group of different eye conditions that can potentially damage the optic nerve, essential to maintaining good vision.
+An abnormally high pressure usually causes this “damage” to the optic nerve within the eyeball itself.
+It is one of the leading causes of blindness for people over 60.

 Common symptoms may include: